mspncp/gosu-wiki/Getting-Started-on-OS-X.md

 Note: If you are running **OS X 10.9 and have installed Xcode 6.1**, you will need to install Apple's command-line tools, Xcode won't work: `xcode-select --install` ([Apple bug](https://github.com/Homebrew/homebrew/issues/33431)).

-**rbenv** seems to work just as well. **rvm doesn't** - it sometimes works, but the next day, it will use Homebrew to install bizarre compilers behind your back, which will then fail to compile C++ or Objective C. Please try to use rbenv or Apple's Ruby instead. `rvm use system`!
+**rbenv** also works. **rvm is NOT supported** - it sometimes works, but just as often, it installs non-standard compilers that are not compatible with Gosu.

 ### Installing the gem

 Install the gem via `sudo gem install gosu`.
-Omit the `sudo` if you use rvm or rbenv to manage your Ruby installations.
+Omit the `sudo` if you use rbenv or rvm to manage your Ruby installations.

 To test whether everything works as expected, you can use this Hello World script: